brismit25/brismit25.github.io/index.md

 # Introduction

 <strong>I’m an aspiring cybersecurity professional with a solid foundation in IT support, incident response, and problem-solving.
 Currently, I’m pursuing a Bachelor’s degree in Cybersecurity at <em>The University of Southern Mississippi</em> and hold CompTIA A+, Network+, and Security+ certifications.
-These achievements have equipped me with the essential skills to navigate the ever-evolving landscape of cybersecurity.
+These achievements have equipped me with the essential skills to navigate the ever-evolving landscape of cybersecurity.</strong>

-This portfolio highlights my projects, certifications, and continuous progress as I develop expertise in threat detection, network security, and system hardening.
+<strong>This portfolio highlights my projects, certifications, and continuous progress as I develop expertise in threat detection, network security, and system hardening.
 I’m passionate about securing systems, mitigating risks, and contributing to a safer digital world.</strong>

 ## Objective